SimonMFuchs/KONF_MSD20_Borovsak_Bregovic_Fuchs/README.md

 | toString() | prints the drink object in a nice way | / | information as a string |

 Testing:
-85% coverage.
+100% coverage.
-All methods are tested with parameterrized tests.
+Most methods are tested with parameterrized tests.
-Only 85% coverage because somehow the second constructor is not covered according to IntelliJ, even though it should be.

 **Katarina** Wine class, a class with different wines